jlonchampt/Getting-and-cleaning-data/README.md

 5. The activity names of the 'y_all' data frame are named, based on the id/name association provided in the 'act_labels' data frame.
 The name 'activity' is given to the activity column.

-6. The variable names of the 'x_all' data frame are cleaned : short names replaced by explicit full names, small letters, '()'  deleted.
+6. The variable names of the 'x_all' data frame are cleaned : adding of underscore characters to make the names more readable and '()'  deleted.
 It is done by using the gsub() function.

 7. The name 'subject' is given to the subject column of the 'subj_all' data frame.